psx95/learning-go/concurrency/concurrency.md

 However, since goroutines are scheduled for execution by the scheduler, this means whenever a goroutine is not scheduled to run on a thread by the scheduler - it is in a *blocking* state.
 This simply means the goroutine while created, is not doing anything.
 Whenever the goroutine is scheduled to run on a thread by the scheduler, go routine moves to a *running* state.
 In the execution phase, the goroutine may switch between these two states, depending on the kind of work it is doing.

-For instance, if a goroutine is waiting on some input from the user, the scheduler may unschedule it from an OS thread - causing the goroutine to move to a *blocking* state, once it recieves the input, the scheduler would move the goroutine back to the *running* state.
+For instance, if a goroutine is waiting on some input from the user, the scheduler may unschedule it from an OS thread - causing the goroutine to move to a *blocking* state, once it receives the input, the scheduler would move the goroutine back to the *running* state.

 Some other examples of why a goroutine might move to a blocking state include:
  - The goroutine maybe waiting on a system call.
 Eg - the goroutine might be creating a file, which is a system call, in this case the goroutine will have to wait till the system call is complete.